segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/user.md

 Data type: string.

 `user.googleClientId` - contains the browser identifier in the Google Analytics system.
->This variable is declared and populated automatically by the DigitalDataManager library when you enable the GA integration via DigitalDataManager.
+>This variable is declared and populated automatically by the SegmentStream library when you enable the GA integration via SegmentStream.

 ### <a name="14"></a>user.segment
 ------